skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification with Neural Networks.md

 X_test = X_test / xmax
 X_train.max()
 ```
-1.0
-Whenever all data is normalized to values within 0 and 1, that ensures that the update to all the weights are updated in equal proportions which can lead to quicker convergence on the optimal weight values.
-If your dataset's values range across multiple orders of magnitude (i.e.  101,  102,  103,  104 ), then gradient descent will update the weights in grossly uneven proportions.
+When data is normalized to values within 0 and 1, that ensures the update to all the weights are in equal proportions which can lead to quicker convergence on the optimal weight values.
+If your dataset's values range across multiple orders of magnitude (i.e.  10^1,  10^2,  10^3,  10^4 ), then gradient descent will update the weights in grossly uneven proportions.

 * The selected classes are:
 `class_names = ['apple', 'anvil', 'airplane', 'banana', 'The Eiffel Tower', 'The Mona Lisa', 'The Great Wall of China', 'alarm clock', 'ant', 'asparagus']`